 - The increased speed of cargo transport creates unprecedented possibilities of transporting goods on rail lines with delivery between distribution points even on the same day.
 The development of fast transport can contribute to economic growth and social development, especially in developing countries where technology can modernize outdated rail infrastructure with optimal financial outlays.

-- Increasing the share of railways in transport
+- Increasing the share of railroads in transport

 - Ecology and health